onetapbeyond/gen_metrics/bench/README.md

 The results indicate a significant runtime overhead has been introduced by the GenMetrics library.
 As indicated by the results the `traced-server` test performed `2.40x slower`.
 We can directly attribute this slowdown to the runtime overhead introduced by the GenMetrics library.

-While not all applications require metrics sampling to reduce the runtime overhead associated with GenMetrics, this result strongly suggests this test application is a good candidate for sampling.
+While not all applications require metrics-sampling to reduce the runtime overhead associated with GenMetrics, this result strongly suggests this test application is a good candidate for sampling.
 See the following benchmark to see the immediate and significant positive effects of activating sampling.

 ### GenServer Benchmark 2. bench/sample_server.exs